 Proudly boasting almost 100% natural snow, Sunshine Village offers a variety of runs for experienced skiers.
 The Goats Eye area is home to predominantly graded, double-black terrain, with spectacular views over the peaks of Banff National Park.
 For skiers looking for a challenge, the Delirium Dive is a gated, double black area.
 Unfortunately, it’s often closed due to its high avalanche risk.
 Don’t be fooled by the area’s pristine natural beauty; its immense, vast peeks and gentle dusting of fresh powder disguise one of the most challenging terrains in North America.

+The skiing in Lake Louise is truly fantastic making it one of the best ski resorts in Alberta.
 Overlooking Lake Louise and the Victoria Glacier, Lake Louise ski resort is in a league of its own when it comes to scenery.
 It’s one of the largest ski areas in North America and so it rarely feels crowded.
 If you’re looking for quieter pistes, it really is one of the best places to ski in Alberta.